haxandsnax/AnkhUtils/README.md

 ```

 ## Adding new functionality
 Use the UtilsClass as a base for adding any utilities you need.
-Simply define new class methods and call them in your script!
-You can also add other python scripts and import them to keep things organized!
+Simply define new class methods and call them in your script.
+You can also add other python scripts to the `AnkhUtils` directory and import them to keep things organized!

-`mymodule.py`
+`mymodule.py`:
 ```python
 def LogUser(Utils):
   Utils.Log('Logged user {0}', Utils.Data.User)